rsa-umn/data-mining/README.md

-# CSCI5523 Group Project
+# CSCI5523 - Group 16

+## README.md
-This is README.md
+This file

+## RICE.csv
+The original Kaggle dataset containing information about weather and rice pests in India.